vihara1124/DEA_Project_NSBM/README.md

-If the user didn’t register as the staff member he or she must sign as the staff member.
+If the user didn’t register as the staff member he or she must sign in as the staff member.

 ![JSP Page_page-0001](https://user-images.githubusercontent.com/60148897/94019657-a8300b80-fdcf-11ea-8d01-f59b8260f615.jpg)